RajputPawan/Prometheus/pages/docs/generalsetup.md

 ## VPN

-### BETA - ZScaler
+### BETA - Zscaler

-ZScaler VPN is currently in testing phase and might become the default VPN soon.
+Zscaler VPN is currently in testing phase and is set to become the default VPN soon.
 You can already try it if you have `sudo` permissions:

     sudo salt-call state.apply client.zscaler
     sudo systemctl restart zsaservice.service zstunnel.service

-### Other available VPNs

-(TODO update the rest of this section)

-We currently have three options to vpn into Mercedes-Benz Corporate Network.
-One recent "GREEN2GO" is faster and removes Proxy-Requirement - but it needs sudo interaction of the users.

-You can see the instructions for Green2Go on the Github Project Readme: [https://git.i.mercedes-benz.com/Ubuntu-Tools/green](https://git.i.mercedes-benz.com/Ubuntu-Tools/green)

-The two legacy access variants work out of the box.
-Both use a connection via openconnect through a Juniper Pulse gateway.
+Authentication happens in the Zscaler Client Connector app with your credentials.

+* `<username>@<full-domain>` like `...@emea.corpdir.net`
+* `<username>@mercedes-benz.com` works too. _Note that this is not
+  the same as your email address!_

-### Certificate-authenticated access
+### Certificate-authenticated access: alwayson (legacy option 1)

 All new enrolled systems come with a set of certificates for the usage of VPN and Wifi / WLAN.
-All systems have a VPN GUI preinstalled called "Daimler VPN"
+All systems have a VPN GUI for the (legacy) VPN preinstalled called "Daimler VPN"

 ![vpn_1](images/docs/general_setup/vpn_1.png) ![vpn_2](images/docs/general_setup/vpn_2.png)